piotrkica/Mownit/README.md

 # Mownit
-Computational methods in Science and Technology
+Computational methods in Science and Technology - laboratories